 Since the grade reporting procedures of international institutions differ from the CSU campuses, CSU IP students should not expect to receive their grades as quickly as they do at their home campus.
 For most countries, it can take a minimum of four months after completion of the year abroad for courses taken at the study center to be reported to the student's home CSU campus.
 In some cases, reports can take longer than four months to process depending on specific circumstances.
 This is especially true for students who study in France, Germany, South Africa and Sweden where reports can take six months or longer to finalize.
-While CSU IP reports grades as quickly as possible, delays in reporting are beyond our control largely due to academic differences between the CSU and how overseas partners process and provide academic information to CSU IP.
+This is largely due to how institutions in these countries process and provide final grades.